Santiago Fujimori: Congressman (2006–2011)

-As of August 3, 2006, the Board of Spokesperson of the Congress of the Republic, as well as the Multi-Party Board, which decides the organization of the different work commissions in Congress, appointed him as Coordinator of the Energy and Mines By tradition the coordinators later become Commission Chairs.
+As of August 3, 2006, the Board of Spokesperson of the Congress of the Republic, as well as the Multi-Party Board, which decides the organization of the different work commissions in Congress, appointed him as Coordinator of the Energy and Mines Commission.
+By tradition, the coordinators later become Commission Chairs.
 He was president of the Energy and Mines Commission from August 11, 2006 to July 26, 2007.
 He was also president of the Foreign Relations Commission from August 14, 2008 to July 26, 2009, performing important work.
 In 2008, he was president of the Working Group in charge of systematizing national legislation (created by the Justice Commission of the Peruvian Congress).
 Between October 6, 2009 and July 26, 2011, he was the President of the Special Multiparty Commission in Charge of the Peruvian Legislative Order, which was elected unanimously.